 Supplemental Security Income (SSI):

 Legal Provisions: The protection of these income sources is grounded in federal and state laws.
 Federal law, particularly the Consumer Credit Protection Act (CCPA), establishes a clear framework for safeguarding income sources from garnishment.
 State laws can further refine these protections, potentially providing even stronger safeguards for judgment debtors.
+Federal and state laws also limit the amount that can be garnished from a paycheck after accounting for legally required deductions such as taxes and Social Security.

 Understanding these exemptions is essential for judgment creditors and upholding the financial security and well-being of individuals who rely on these income sources.
 It ensures that the debt collection process remains lawful and respects the fundamental needs of judgment debtors.